lukemelia/broccoli-fixture/README.md

 [fixturify](https://github.com/joliss/node-fixturify) objects into Broccoli nodes, and build Broccoli nodes back into fixturify objects.

+Note: [broccoli-test-helper](https://github.com/broccolijs/broccoli-test-helper) provides similar functionality / features to this plugin, but is more actively maintained.

 ## Usage

 ### `Node`: Fixture object to Broccoli node